Forbidden subgraphs and complete partitions: Introduction

-Assuming that $H$ has minimum degree at least 3, Axenovich and Martin give a simple construction that takes an $H$-free $(r,k)$-graph and produces an $H$-free graph with a $K_r$ minor by adding vertices and edges to connect the $V_i$'s.
-Regarding coloring, if $G$ is an $(r,k)$-graph, then $r \leq \psi (G)$ and any complete or pseudocomplete $r$-coloring defines an $(r,k)$-partition.
-Since we will consider only $H$-free graphs in this paper and removing edges cannot create a copy of $H$, any graph with partition $V_1,\dots, V_r$ that we consider in this paper may be assumed to have each $V_i$ an independent set.
+Assuming that $H$ has minimum degree at least 3, Axenovich and Martin give a simple construction that takes an $H$-free $(r,k)$-graph and produces an $H$-free graph with a $K_r$ minor by adding at most $k+1$ vertices and at most $2k$ edges to each $V_i$ so that the new color classes are connected.
+Regarding coloring, if $G$ is an $(r,k)$-graph, then $r \leq \psi (G)$.
+Furthermore, any complete or pseudocomplete $r$-coloring defines an $(r,k)$-partition for some $k$.
+Since we will consider only $H$-free graphs in this paper and removing edges cannot create a copy of $H$, any graph with partition $V_1,\dots, V_r$ that we consider may be assumed to have each $V_i$ an independent set.
 So bounds for $f(r,H)$ can imply bounds on achromatic numbers and pseudoachromatic numbers and vice versa.
-However, in this paper we want to minimize the maximum size of a color class in a pseudocomplete $r$-coloring rather than maximizing the number of color classes.
-Because of these differing objectives, we phrase all of our work in the language of \cite{AxeMartin} instead of using the terminology from these graph coloring or minor problems.
-It would be interesting to explore these connections in more depth, but this is not the focus of the present paper.
+However, in this paper we want to minimize the largest size of a color class in a pseudocomplete $r$-coloring rather than maximizing the number of color classes.
+Because of these differing objectives, we phrase all of our work in the language of \cite{AxeMartin} instead of using the terminology from these graph coloring and minor problems.
+It would be interesting to explore these connections in more depth, but that is not the focus of this paper.